-STC-ETC annually awards the Blakely Award to recognize students' excellence in technical and scientific communication.
-The awards are offered in two categories: Technical & Professional Communication, and Science Writing.
+STC-ETC annually awards the Blakely Award to recognize student excellence in technical and scientific communication.
+The awards are offered in two categories: (1) technical and professional communication and (2) science writing.
 The Blakely Award is an opportunity for students to display their communication and writing skills, as well as strengthen their resumes with an official STC award.

 Winners will receive chapter recognition, an invitation to the Blakely Awards banquet where they will receive their award certificate, and a modest cash prize.

 How to Apply